orsonteodoro/gcf2/profiles/minmax-v2/README.md

 By default it is Max, but it can be configured as MinMax.

-The build time is expected to be in balance with the runtime use time.
+The build time is expected to improve and be in balance with the runtime use time.

 ## Requirements